soomrack/webparser/README.rst

             return None             # If success, return None return 'Title not found.'   # If failed, return error message

-4. Recommend to make separate class for each webpage type, and separate module (with several classes) for each website.
+Recommend to make separate class for each webpage type, and separate module (with several classes) for each website.
 Example: module "amazon.py" with classes "AmazonBook", "AmazonCoupons".

 Logging
 '''''''

-1. Level WARNINGS:
+Level WARNINGS:
-    a) logs fail messages.
+  * logs fail messages.

-2. Level INFO:
+Level INFO:
-    a) logs exception messages about fails;
+  * logs exception messages about fails;
-    b) logs success messages.
+  * logs success messages.

-3. Set log level in your script:
+Set log level in your script:

 .. code-block:: python